Ways To Get Involved

 The Housing Service is constantly looking for new ways for tenants to become involved in scrutinizing the way we work, looking at standards, and helping us to improve if things have gone wrong.
 Often we need different groups of tenants or individuals to look at specific areas of the housing service.
 If you think you may be interested please contact us using the contact details at the bottom of the page.

-As a monitor you could feedback on the quality of the services provided by our contractors such as grounds maintenance (grass cutting etc.) or cleaning in communal areas.
-If you are interested in being finding out more please contact us using the contact details at the bottom of the page.
+As a Monitor you could feedback on the quality of the services provided by our contractors such as grounds maintenance (grass cutting etc.) or cleaning in communal areas.
+If you are interested in finding out more about this role please contact us using the contact details at the bottom of the page.

 Join a reading group for our tenant's newsletters